hatertron3000/webhooks-manager/README.md

  3. Click *Install* for your application
  4. Follow the prompts to complete installation
  5. After a successful installation, you will be prompted to agree to terms of service, and sign up.

+ *If after clicking* Install *your browser fails to connect to the React app, try to navigate directly to your Auth Callback URL.
+You may need to create an exception for SSL certificate in your browser*

 ### Signup Screen